yuvaraj-commits/logo-detection-assignment-codefiles/Logo-detection-webservice/README.md

 Models are available in models folder

-image uploaded is stored in images folder
+image uploaded is stored in static folder